OrdinaryMagician/undeath_m/README.md

 ## The Characters

 There are a number of characters you can choose at the start of a new game, each with different specialties and stats.
+Whichever you choose of each group to play as, the others will become NPCs you can interact with throughout the game.

 ### Disciples of Veryakhai